wonderbird/TestProcessWrapper/README.md

 ## Development and Support Standard

-This project is incomplete and not production ready.

 I am developing during my spare time and use this project for learning purposes.
 Please assume that I will need some days to answer your questions.
 Please keep this in mind when using this project in a production environment.